Base2Consulting/Website-Policy-Documents/README.md

-# Legalmattic
-## Democratizing WordPress.com legalese since 2014
+# Website Policy Documents <small>for Base-2 Consulting</small>

 ### What is this?
-This is the source of several "legal documents" on WordPress.com, including the Terms of Service.
-We'd like our legal documents to embody our vision of the spirit of the web--open and accessible.
+This is a fork of [legalmattic](https://github.com/Automattic/legalmattic "Legalmattic by Automattic on GitHub"), the source of several *legal documents* used by Automattic on [WordPress.com](https://wordpress.com).

 ### What can I do with it?
-Since these documents are licensed under a Creative Commons license (see below for more information), please feel free to re-use and edit these terms to fit your own use.
-We do ask for a link back so we can help share the source of this license and spread the word further.
+These documents are licensed under a Creative Commons license (see below for more information), please feel free to re-use and edit these terms to fit your own use.
+We do ask for a link back to both Base-2 Consulting and Legalmattic so that we may help share the source of this license and spread the word further.

 If you notice any typos or would like to suggest any changes, please contribute a pull request.